Yubico/yubikit-android/yubikit/README.md

         super.onPause();
     }
     ```

-   USB discovery can be kept open as long as the `YubiKitManager` instance is alive (we recommend stopping discovery over USB before yubiKitManager is destroyed).
+USB discovery can be kept open as long as the `YubiKitManager` instance is alive (we recommend stopping discovery over USB before YubiKitManager is destroyed).

     ```java
     yubiKitManager.stopUsbDiscovery();
     ```
-8. Optional.
-Turn on verbose logging from **YubiKit** for debugging purposes.
+**Step 8** (Optional) For debugging, turn on verbose logging from **YubiKit**.
     ```java
     Logger.setLogger(new Logger() {
         @Override